MicrosoftDocs/ai-builder/ai-builder-docs/process-responses-json-output.md

 ---
-title: Change the output of your prompt
+title: Process responses with JSON output
-description: Learn how to change the output of your prompt.
+description: Learn how to create a document prompt, use it in Power Automate, and edit the prompt.
 author: antrodfr
 contributors:
   - antrodfr
   - -phil-cmd
   - v-aangie
 ms.topic: how-to
-ms.date: 06/23/2025
+ms.date: 08/19/2025
 ms.update-cycle: 180-days
 ms.author: antrod
 ms.reviewer: angieandrews